jomjol/AI-on-the-edge-device-docs/docs/Graphical-Configuration.md

 ## Access to the graphical user interface

-The graphical configuration mode can be reached via the "Edit Configuration" button in the main menue (`/index.html`):
+The graphical configuration mode can be reached via the "Edit Configuration" button in the main menu (`/index.html`):

 * <img src="img/config_s1_access.jpg" width="600" align="middle">